-When I first saw the quote for today, this verse popped into my head: “Be still and know that I am God.”
+When I first saw that quote, this verse popped into my head: “Be still and know that I am God.”
 (Psalm 46:10 ) A little research revealed that “be still” comes from the Hebrew term raphah meaning slack or to let drop.
 In reference to a person, it means to be disheartened or weak.Psalm 46 actually begins with “God is our refuge and strength, a very present help in trouble.”
 There is a fabulous rock song based upon that verse . . .
 I’ve played and sung it more times than I can count.
 And, of course, “A Mighty Fortress Is Our God,” composed by Martin Luther, was inspired by it.

 So if to “be still” actually means that to be disheartened or weak, it makes sense that we should pause to remember the source of our strength when we are experiencing those emotions.